NOCAC Head Start/Early Head Start will operate the Home-Based option as outlined in the Head Start Program Performance Standards.

 - The Home Visitor and parents will jointly create strategies and activities that support the child’s cognitive, social, emotional, language, literacy, and physical development.

 - The Home Visitor and parents will together plan strategies and activities that promote the home as a learning environment that is safe, nurturing, responsive, language and communication rich.

 - The planned strategies and activities created by the Home Visitor and parents will be researched-based for children, who are dual language learners, which recognize bilingualism and literacy as strengths, and focus on both English Language acquisition and the development of the family’s home language.

-- The NOCAC Home Visitor will follow up with the family in-between home visits to discuss learning experiences provided in the home, address concerns, and inform on strategies that promote progress toward School Readiness Goals.
+- The NOCAC Home Visitor will follow up with the family in-between home visits to discuss learning experiences provided in the home, address concerns, and inform on strategies that promote progress towards School Readiness Goals.
 This will be done via phone call, email, or social media.
 Followup will be documented in Child Plus by the Home Visitor.